 North Texas Medieval Graduate Student Symposium

 The North Texas Medieval Graduate Student Symposium was initiated in 2005.
-It is an annual 2-day event comprised of 2 Keynote Addresses delivered by renowned professors of Medieval Studies, followed by 20-25 medieval graduate student research papers with an audience of approximately 100 people.
+It is an annual two-day event comprised of 2 Keynote Addresses delivered by renowned professors of Medieval Studies, followed by 20-25 medieval graduate student research papers with an audience of approximately 100 people.
 The student papers are professionally reviewed and are chosen on the merit of the originality of their thesis, validity of their argument, and relevancy to the year's theme.
-The 8-10 medieval faculty representing Art History, English, History, World Languages, Music, Philosophy and Religion at the University of North Texas join our guest Keynotes in fostering a pedagogically rich atmosphere of collegial discussion and critical analysis meant to facilitate a community network of graduate student interaction.
+The eight to 10 medieval faculty representing art history, English, history, world languages, music, philosophy and religion at the University of North Texas join our guest keynote speakers in fostering a pedagogically rich atmosphere of collegial discussion and critical analysis meant to facilitate a community network of graduate student interaction.